 Green List Countries Uncovered: The ones you can actually visit from 17 May 2021 onward

-The UK’s travel green list has been announced, but are you still wondering exactly where and when you can travel?
-On 17 May international travel resumed, which means Brits returning from countries on the green list will no longer have to self-isolate.
+The UK’s travel green list has been live for a while now, but are you still wondering exactly where and when you can travel?
+On 17 May international travel resumed, which means Brits returning from countries on the green list no longer have to self-isolate.
 They will, however, be required to take a PCR test.
 The list will be reviewed every three weeks, with adjustments made based on the perceived risk of travel (and the potential spread of coronavirus) between countries.

 What countries are on the green list and where can I travel to now?

-Currently there are 12 countries listed on the UK travel green list countries but which ones are actually open for Brits to enter?
-And which ones are really accessible for tourists?
+The UK travel green list countries has been updated and the great news is that more and more countries are being added!
+So, which ones are actually open for Brits to enter?
+And which ones are accessible for tourists?